artem20210413/urbanToolsBackend/README.md

         - php artisan storage:link

 ### 6) Unzip the file “public\storage.zip” and transfer the files to the created directory "php artisan storage:link"
+### 7) If errors occur when entering the "php artisan storage:link" command, try deleting the "rm public/storage" folder and re-entering the "php artisan storage:link" command again.
+Don't forget to move the files from "public\storage.zip" to a new directory.